How to Keep Your New Year’s Resolution This Year!

 3. Keep a Log

-In addition to writing out your news years resolution, you should also make a plan and keep a log of your progress.
+In addition to writing out your resolution, you should also make a plan and keep a log of your progress.
 This log will not only help you monitor your progress but can also help keep you focused on your goals.

 4. Find a Buddy